Yeetov/NXRLPlayniteSupport/README.md

 - Supports both Windows and Linux/macOS platforms.
 - Sends a `curl` request to launch games using a remote server (NX Remote Launcher).
 - Configurable IP address stored in a separate configuration file.
+- Built as an enhancement and companion for the [NX Remote Launcher](https://github.com/kirankunigiri/nx-remote-launcher), making it Playnite-compatible.

 ---

 ## Prerequisites

-- A modded Nintendo Switch running NX Remote Launcher.
+- A modded Nintendo Switch running [NX Remote Launcher](https://github.com/kirankunigiri/nx-remote-launcher) (this project is a dependency).
 - Playnite installed on your system.
 - The remote server (NX Remote Launcher) should be running on your Nintendo Switch.
 - `curl` installed on your machine (comes pre-installed on macOS and Linux.
 Windows users may need to install it).